shayanfazeli/graphite_pcqm4mv2/lab/configs/experiment/pcqm4mv2/3d/coatgin/Readme.md

     )
 )
 ```
 and masking all zero comenet features, and formulating the impact in an additive fashion (like Transformer-M)
 ```python
 pos_mask = torch.any(edge_attr[:, 3:], dim=1, keepdim=True)
 ea = self.bond_encoder[layer](edge_attr[:, :3].long()) + pos_mask * self.pos_encoder[layer](edge_attr[:, 3:])

 ```

+### Exp 2
+* number of parameters:
+* This experiment is leveraging the contrastive denoising objective of [this article](https://arxiv.org/pdf/2206.13602.pdf).

 ## Experiment Group: `3d_bond_kpgt`
 ### Exp 1